The Sound of Music Live!: Plot

 Maria Rainer, a postulant at Nonnberg Abbey in Salzburg, is contemplating the day she has spent in the mountains.
 When she returns to the Abbey, she learns from the Mother Abbess that she is to be the new governess for the von Trapp children.
 When Maria arrives at the von Trapp house, she is greeted coldly by the Captain and introduced to the children, who enter with military precision.
 Maria finds that the Captain has emotionally closed himself off since the death of his wife, and decides to teach his children the basics of singing to gain their trust and acceptance.

 A month, later the Captain returns home with Elsa Schraeder, whom he is courting, and their friend Max Detweiler, who is looking for the perfect local singing group to perform at the annual Kaltzberg Festival.
 When his children arrive dressed in play clothes Maria had made from her old bedroom curtains, he is outraged and embarrassed.
 Maria then confronts the Captain and tells him that he does not know or understand his children, and that they need him, but this only upsets him more and he orders her to return to Nonnberg Abbey.
 However, upon hearing his children sing to Schraeder, his eyes are opened to the truth Maria had been speaking and he embraces his children, asking Maria to stay on as governess.

-The Captain throws a grand party to introduce Schraeder, and when the band plays the Ländler, the captain's youngest son asks Maria to teach him the dance, and the captain steps in to help her.
+The Captain throws a grand party to introduce Schraeder, and when the band plays the Ländler, the captain's youngest son Kurt asks Maria to teach him the dance, and the captain steps in to help her.
 As the two dance, an unspoken attraction begins to arise between them, and Maria puts a stop to the dancing.
 However, this unspoken attraction does not go unnoticed by the Captain's daughter Brigitta, who confronts Maria on this.
 Though Maria strongly denies it, she begins to realize that Brigitta is telling the truth.
 Schraeder calls the children out to say good night to the guests, and Max is instantly smitten with the idea of having the children sing in the festival.
 Meanwhile, Maria sneaks off unnoticed and returns to the Abbey, where she confides in the Mother Abbess that she has fallen in love with the captain and is ready to take her vows of poverty, obedience and chastity.
 The Mother Abbess denies her this, and encourages her to face her problem head-on and find the life she was born to live.